spaceape/libemc/README.md

 through the command line interface.
 Each controller extends the base protocol with an unique set of commands through which it can be interacted with, called a _Layer_.

 ## 2.6.
-Devices and Features
+Devices and Streams

-Devices implement high bandwith software interfaces to _features_ on the machine.
-As opposed to Controllers, Devices do *not* need to define their own commands, but instead are accessible via the "**dev**" layer, using commands such as:
+Devices implement high bandwith software interfaces to _streams_ on the machine.
+As opposed to generic controllers, Devices do *not* need to define their own commands, but are instead accessible via the "**dev**" layer, using commands such as:

   - `support`
-  - `describe [<feature>]`
+  - `describe [<device>]`
+  - `control`
   - `open`
-  - `reopen`
   - `close`
+  - `sync`

+EMC manages devices and streams via special called a _mapper_, which can be further specialized for a multitude of device types and functions.

 ## 2.7.
 Services